remy/remysharp.com/public/blog/moving-on.md

 ![cake](/images/moving-on/cake.jpg)

-Above: On the left was the mega ice cream cake Julie made for me, and on the right, Seren's own design - and self portrait for her 4th.
+Above: On the left was the mega ice cream cake Julie made for me, and on the right, Seren's own design - a drawing of Sock, her doll, for her 4th.

 ---